MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub.md

 | Device account is hosted only on-premises                | CONTOSO\user                       |
 | Device account is hosted online and on-premises (hybrid) | CONTOSO\user                       |

+>[!NOTE]
+>Although you can skip setting up a device account, the device will not be fully integrated into your infrastructure.
+If you skip setting it up now, you can add a device account later by using the Settings app.

 8. **Enter your password** and select **Next.**

 9. Surface Hub automatically detects Exchange server and SIP address info from the domain entered in the previous step.
 Or if needed, provide your Exchange server address and select **Next**.